-The SOAP module consists of two parts: gas-phase VOC oxidation chemistry that forms CG products, and equilibrium partitioning between gas and aerosol phases for each CG/SOA pair.
-CG formation is handled within the SOAP module rather than the main gas-phase chemistry, as described below.
-This approach has the following advantages: (1) it separates the VOCs and lumping schemes for oxidant chemistry from the SOA scheme (e.g., for aromatics, different lumping schemes may be appropriate for oxidant and SOA formation); (2) it allows the same SOA mechanism to be used with different oxidant mechanisms; (3) it allows inclusion of SOA precursors without explicitly defining oxidant reactions (e.g., sesquiterpenes are explicit in the SOA module but their oxidant formation may be represented by surrogate species).
+SOAP is the organic chemistry/partitioning module invoked when the organic PM keyword is set to "SOAP3" in the chemistry parameters input file.
+The SOAP module consists of two parts: gasphase VOC/IVOC/SVOC oxidation chemistry that forms condensable gas products (CG), and equilibrium partitioning between gas and aerosol phases.
+CG chemical production is handled within the SOAP module rather than the core gas-phase chemical mechanism.
+This approach has the following advantages: (1) it separates the SOAP scheme from core mechanism's VOC definition and lumping scheme (e.g., for aromatics different lumping schemes may be appropriate for SOA formation); (2) it allows the single SOAP scheme to be used with different core mechanisms; (3) it allows inclusion of additional SOA precursors without explicitly defining their core mechanism reactions (e.g., sesquiterpenes are explicit in the SOAP module but their inclusion in the core mechanisms may be represented by surrogate species).